Cover photo by Rob Dickinson.

 Length attains 40mm; Wingspan up to 68mm.

-Most similar to the female and immature Southern Banded Groundling (Brachythemis leucosticta).
+The Banded Duskdarter is most similar to the female and immature Southern Banded Groundling (Brachythemis leucosticta).
 Parazyxomma flavicans differs by having intricately patterned greenish-brown eyes and paler brown, washed out wing bands.
-In addition, the two species have very different habitat requirements.
+In addition, the two species demonstrate very different behaviour and habitat requirements.

 Click here for more details on identification of the Banded Duskdarter.